<> <> <> <>

 As we grow older, it’s easy to become trapped in the safe place of our regular exercise regimes and fail to innovate how we exercise.

-What on earth is HIIT?
+What is HIIT?

 In recent years, the water has been muddied with popular brands like F45 being mistakenly called HIIT.
 One of these things is not like the others!

-HIIT describes a form of exercise completed in repeated efforts (1-4 minutes in duration) at near-maximal to maximal intensities interspersed with recovery.
-A typical workout can be completed in less than 40 minutes!
+HIIT, or high-intensity interval training, describes a form of exercise completed in repeated efforts (1-4 minutes in duration) at near-maximal to maximal intensities interspersed with recovery.

 Effort phases of the workout should feel “hard to very hard” and we should only be able to speak single words or grunt.

-F45 and similar classes involve multiple exercise stations and importantly, aren’t typically completed at the same high level of intensity compared to HIIT.
-This makes the growing amount of evidence to support HIIT inapplicable to F45 and similar circuit training gyms.
+F45 and similar classes involve multiple exercise stations and importantly, aren’t typically completed at the same high level of intensity compared to HIIT training.

 Note: If you hope to improve your cardiorespiratory fitness (aka VO2 max), studies suggest that HIIT is more effective than circuit training with less time involved!
 [1]